Islam in Southeast Asia: Earliest Islamic foothold in Southeast Asia

-The first written sources of Islam in Southeast Asia in 916 AD came from a merchant describing his experience in 1851 on the Island of Sumatra.
+There are no credible sources to show where and when the first significant local conversions occurred.
+However, existing evidence suggest it to be in North Sumatra, there is evidence of local Muslim communities emerging here in the late 13th century.
+When Ibn Batutta visited Samudra Pasai in 1345, he noted that people in the ports were Muslim but those in the interior were 'pagans', showing a dual situation where cosmopolitan ports were largely Muslim but the vast hinterland were not.

 Over time a series of Muslim port villages emerged on the scarcely populated coast.
 Islamic teachers from these port villages ventured to the interior of Sumatra.
 Over time these ports attracted Muslims from India, China, and the Arabian peninsula.
 These communities surpassed their utilitarian functions for trade and were integrated into the global network of Islam.
-Islam was popular in Southeast Asia because it, unlike previous belief systems could be used to validate a ruler's power through the divine.
-The spread of Islam throughout Southeast Asia and the Indonesian archipelago was a generally gradual and peaceful process that was heavily influenced by trade and interactions with merchants.
+Islam was popular in Southeast Asia because it, unlike previous belief systems, could be used to validate a ruler's power through the divine.
+The introduction of Islam throughout Southeast Asia and the Indonesian archipelago was an uneven, gradual and relatively pacific process that was heavily influenced by trade and interactions with merchants and Sufi missionaries.

-In the 12th century, the Indian Chola navy crossed the ocean and attacked the Srivijaya kingdom of Sangrama Vijayatunga Varman in Kadaram (Kedah).
-The capital of the powerful maritime kingdom was sacked and the king was taken captive.
-Along with Kadaram, Pannai in present-day Sumatra and Malaiyur and the Malayan peninsula were attacked.
-Soon after, the King of Kedah Phra Ong Mahawangsa became the first ruler to abandon the traditional Hindu faith and converted to Islam with the Sultanate of Kedah established in year 1136.
-Samudera Pasai converted to Islam in the year 1267.
-In the early 15th century, the first Sultan of Malacca, Parameswara, married the princess of Pasai, and their son converted to Islam.
-Soon Malacca became the centre of Islamic study and maritime trade; other rulers followed suit.